Lentz92/ValidationOfFootballLocomotionCategories/README.md

 # ValidationOfFootballLocomotionCategories
 Code for the validation of locomotion categories based on inertial measurement units

-**Lentz-Nielsen, Nicki**., Madeleine, Pascal (2022), Validation of football locomotion categories based on inertial measurements.
+**Lentz-Nielsen, Nicki**., Madeleine, Pascal (2022), Validation of football locomotion categories derived from inertial measurements
 *Under peer-review*

 The code consist of 2 main .qmd files and 2 .R files